 Applicants may have much of the information requested in this section in their annual reports, auditors' reports, and brochures.
-Applicants may include such material and refer to it when preparing a detailed description that includes the following sections:
+Applicants should include such material and refer to it when preparing a detailed description that includes the following sections:

 Description of the Institution and its Programs.
 This section should contain clear and concise statements about the nature of the institution and the importance of the work it supports for the advancement of thought and knowledge in the humanities.
 Applicants should describe the institution's purposes, philosophy, history, administration, and governance, as well as the usual sources of funding.
-In the case of centers and institutions that maintain overseas offices, the description should include the location of the center or offices; the administrative structure and size of the staff employed there; the size and scope of library holdings or special collections on site or at nearby institutions; the resources and facilities for study, research, and discussion (such as offices, computer equipment, word processors, carrels, and common rooms); and any services that would be available to recipients of NEH grants (such as secretarial or research assistance, photocopying, meals, and housing or housing assistance).
+In the case of centers and institutions that maintain overseas offices, the description should include the location of the center or offices; the administrative structure and size of the staff employed there; the size and scope of library holdings or special collections available on site or at nearby institutions; the resources and facilities available for study, research, and discussion (such as offices, computer equipment, word processors, carrels, and common rooms); and any services that would be available to recipients of NEH grants (such as secretarial or research assistance, photocopying, meals, and housing or housing assistance).

 Nature of the Fellowship Program.
-Describe the history, purpose, scope, and focus of the fellowship program or programs for which support is requested and the relation of the program(s) to the overall structure and goals of the institution.
+Applicants should describe the history, purpose, scope, and focus of the fellowship program or programs for which support is requested and the place of the program or programs in relation to the overall structure and goals of the institution.
 This description should include information about any special fields of interest on which the grant program focuses and, in the case of residential programs, any particular mix of scholars that the institution attempts to achieve.
-Describe the activities of their grantees from several recent years, reporting on their research and any informal or structured collegial activities in which they participated.
-In the case of centers, address the ways in which the institution nurtures collegiality among the scholars and interaction with the local scholarly community.
-Describe the institution's seminars, colloquia, luncheon symposia, and any other ways in which the institution seeks to foster intellectual interaction.
+Applicants should describe the activities of their grantees from several recent years, reporting on their research and any informal or structured collegial activities in which they participated.
+In the case of centers, applicants should address the ways in which the institution nurtures collegiality among the scholars and interaction with the local scholarly community.
+This would be an appropriate place to describe the institution's seminars, colloquia, luncheon symposia, and any other ways in which the institution seeks to foster intellectual interaction.